-Academic performance and/or professional behavior that falls below the MLS Program's stated benchmarks results in either probation or dismissal.
+Students whose academic performance and/or professional behavior that falls below the MLS Program's stated benchmarks will be reviewed by the Medical Laboratory Sciences Academic Standing Committee, and could result in the student being placed on probation or being dismissed.
 Students are responsible for knowing the grounds for probation and/or dismissal (see Table 2).